 If you’ve been the victim of a car accident, it’s important to know that you have certain rights — including potential compensation — no matter the severity of your injuries.
-Gerard Malouf & Partners can review the specifics of your case and ensure that your insurance company is paying what it’s supposed to.
+Gerard Malouf & Partners are specialist car accident lawyers who can review the specifics of your case and ensure that your insurance company is paying what it’s supposed to.

 Being involved in a motor vehicle accident is always traumatic, whether you’re badly injured or dealing with the psychological impact.
 As a victim of a crash, you are entitled to a reasonable level of compensation that goes toward medical treatment (including psychological treatment, if necessary), lost wages and superannuation.

 It’s important to understand that you have rights as a victim of a motor vehicle accident even if you weren’t driving, or even in a car.
 Passengers, pedestrians and cyclists can also make personal injury claims for damages.

 Compulsory Third Party (CTP) insurance is the insurance plan required for all drivers in Australia.
 This insurance is typically purchased when registering a car and may even be included as a part of your registration cost.
 CTP insurance is important for car accident victims because it’s meant to cover any personal injury payouts that result from an incident.

 Typically, the insurance of the driver found to be “at fault” for a crash will have to pay these damages.
 However, the system has been reformed in some states to make more room for “no-fault” situations and allow injured, at-fault drivers to also be compensated.